-Paladar y Tomar Rias Baixas and Ribeira Sacra wine tour surpasses the limits.
+Paladar y Tomar proposed a Rias Baixas and Ribeira Sacra wine tour that surpasses the limits.
 St. James in Santiago de Compostela is not the only shrine as there is a new pilgrimage in northwest Spain prompted by the excellence of its wines.
 Highly charismatic and driven producers are putting Galician wines on the map, and the heroic viticulture from Ribeira Sacra surpasses natural laws.
 Staying in beautiful Santiago de Compostela embark on four days of wine, culture and nature exploration.

 The DO Rias Baixas was established in 1984.
 Its main activity is the production of white wines with the albariño grape.
 It’s believed that the albariño grape was brought to Spain by the Cistercian monks of the Monastery of Armenteira during the 12th century.
 DO Rias Baixas is located in the southwest of the Pontevedra province, and the area takes the name from the five estuaries along the coast: Ría de Concubión, Ría de Muros e Noia, Ría de Arousa, Ría de Pontevedra and Ría de Vigo.